icopy-site/awesome/docs/awesome/vim-galore.md

 ## True colors

 Using true colors in a terminal emulator means being able to use 24 bits for RGB colors.
-That makes 16777216 (https://github.com/mhinz/vim-galore/blob/master/2^24) colors instead of the usual 256.
+That makes 16777216 (2^24) colors instead of the usual 256.

-As explained [here](#colorschemes), colorschemes can actually be _two_ colorschemes by having definitions for terminals (https://github.com/mhinz/vim-galore/blob/master/xterm) and for GUIs (https://github.com/mhinz/vim-galore/blob/master/gvim).
+As explained [here](#colorschemes), colorschemes can actually be _two_ colorschemes by having definitions for terminals (xterm) and for GUIs (gvim).
 This made sense before terminal emulators learned about true colors.

 After `:set termguicolors`, Vim starts emitting escape sequences only understood